 - Can my partner and I agree on this counselor?

 Thriveworks in Boulder, CO offers exceptional couples therapists and marriage counselors that you and your partner can both agree on.
 When you call our office, we can match you to a counselor immediately and you can often be seen in-person or online within 24-48 hours.
-As an added enrollment benefit, Thriveworks clients can reach their counselor by phone or email between sessions.
+As an added membership benefit, Thriveworks clients can reach their counselor by phone or email between sessions.
 Call today to start therapy with your loved one!